lleger/Rails-3-jQuery/README.md

 =====
 Rails template to setup a new Rails 3 app to use the new jQuery drivers instead of the default prototype ones.
 More information is available at: http://loganleger.com/rails-3-jquery.

+As of Rails 3 RC, I can't seem to override the :defaults expansion, so instead I've created a :jquery one.
+If you dig around and find a better solution, please send me a pull request.

 **Note: this was originally written as a bash script which is included here for posterity.
 However, I wouldn't use that.
 The Rails template is a much better system.
 In fact, just ignore it.
 I'd even immediately delete it if I were you.**

 How to Use